Are you wondering how to get to the Cu Chi Tunnels from Ho Chi Minh City? Should you take a tour or try to get there by yourself?

 Our guide took this time to show us a movie about the Tunnels.

 On arrival at the Cu Chi Tunnels, we were a little surprised.
-We did not expect a modern building that included the ticket sales and a shop and then a long undercover walkway to get to the tunnels, we were thinking something a bit more rustic.
+We did not expect a modern building that included the ticket sales and a shop and then a long undercover walkway to get to the tunnels, we were thinking of something a bit more rustic.
 Luckily, our tickets were included in the price of our tour, so we did not have to queue.

 After wandering through the tunnel we headed towards a map that showed the layout of the 250 km of tunnels.
 Duc explained to us each region.